 - Austronesian languages are dominant in Madagascar

 The first 3 language groups consist of the most spoken languages in the continent of Africa.
 Smaller language families like Ubangian and the Austronesian and Indo-European language families are commonly spoken in select areas within and outside the continent.
+Among these languages, we can find some of the oldest languages on the globe that are still spoken.

-1. Afro-Asiatic languages
+1. Afro-Asiatic Languages

 Three hundred sixty-six living languages, with 444,845,814 speakers comprise the Afro-Asiatic language group.
 It has six branches, namely, Berber, Chadic, Cushitic, Egyptian, Omotic, and Semitic.